Best Children’s Board Games

 You played these games as a child, but I bet you don’t remember the rules.
 That’s fine, kids love learning with you.
 This set of classic games includes Old Maid, Rummy, Crazy Eights and Hearts is sturdy and so very 1950’s.
 These games are easy to learn, quick paced and short.
 Perfect for small attention spans and parents with a lot of (figurative) pots boiling.
 Other easy-to-play card games: Uno and Go Fish.
 Also, for small hands try making your very own card holder.

 When I asked a few moms with smaller kids what their favorite games are, quite a few mentioned Memory in all it’s incarnations.
-I like this version because it’s cute, but listen, I understand if you have to have the Disney Princess version in your house.
+I understand if you have to have the Disney Princess version in your house.
 I’ve been there, I had the My Little Pony version.
 I like this wooden version as well, but be warned, there are no trademarked characters in this set.
 I know, I know, your kids want trademarked characters, but what about candy?

 Hullaballoo is the best game when you have 14 children in your home and you want them to work out their energy in a (reasonably) focused manner.
 Just turn on the call box, lay out the vinyl markers and let the machine tell them what to do.
 When we play with the kids, they love watching Logan and I do the ‘Funky Chicken’.
 I know it makes no sense, just get the game.